wh-alice/mig_visualstudio/vs/test_notintoc/how-to--find-the-recommended-tests-to-run-after-code-changes.md

 ---
-title: "How to: Find the Recommended Tests to Run After Code Changes | hehe" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Find the Recommended Tests to Run After Code Changes" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"